TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles-french-en.md

 !!! tip "This is the preferred method."

-- Set up Radarr using [How to setup Quality Profiles | Which Quality Profile should you choose](/Radarr/radarr-setup-quality-profiles/#which-quality-profile-should-you-choose).
+- Set up Radarr using [How to set up Quality Profiles | Which Quality Profile you should choose](/Radarr/radarr-setup-quality-profiles/#which-quality-profile-should-you-choose).
 - Set up [Bazarr](/Bazarr/Setup-Guide).
-It will do an amazing job for getting your subtitle on every movies.
+It will do an amazing job of getting your subtitle on every movie.
 - Enjoy your movies with subs.
 - (Optional) Add the [{{ radarr['cf']['french-vostfr']['name'] }}](/Radarr/Radarr-collection-of-custom-formats/#vostfr) Custom Format with a score of `{{ radarr['cf']['french-vostfr']['trash_scores']['french-vostfr'] }}`.